-When is the start of Passover 2014?
-See the Passover dates as well as history about this important Jewish day.
+When is Passover in 2016?
+See which evening Passover begins—as well as history about this important Jewish day.

 In many Reform Jewish communities, Passover is celebrated for seven days, not eight.
 In more traditional Jewish communities—including both Orthodox and Conservative communities—Passover is celebrated for eight days.